Charlotte Employment Law Mediation Services

 What is Mediation?

-Mediation is confidential and Chris Strianese, as mediator, will not disclose information from the mediation to any third-party.
+Mediation is confidential and as mediators, Jon and Tamara will not disclose disclose information from the mediation to any third-party.
 Information exchanged in the mediation cannot be used as evidence in the legal dispute.

 What is the Mediation Process?

-Mr. Strianese provides effective and flexible mediation services in Charlotte and the surrounding areas.
-He will work hard to bring the parties together while also being respectful of the litigants’ positions.
-While he does not provide legal advice to either party, he will use his employment law experience to point out the risks inherent in employment litigation and the areas of potential common ground between the parties.
+Strianese Huckert LLP mediators provide effective and flexible mediation services in Charlotte and throughout North Carolina.
+As mediators, they work hard to bring the parties together while also being respectful of the litigants’ positions.
+In mediation, mediators do not provide legal advice to either party, but Mr. Adams and Ms. Huckert use their employment law experience to point out the risks inherent in employment litigation and the areas of potential common ground between the parties.

 The mediation process generally proceeds as follows: